Writer’s Block Pinotage 2016

 - Top 50 2009 Matthew Dukes Top 50

 - 100% Pinotage

-Pinotage is an incredible wine, because it is versatile enough to pair across a huge spectrum of dishes from oysters to game to spicy Middle Eastern cuisine.
-In fact, like Dragon Tree, it loves spices and even chilies.
+Pinotage is versatile enough to pair across a huge spectrum of dishes from braaied Springbok fillet, spicy lamb stew and even Indian curries.

 You can drink Writer’s Block through a straw at a very smoky and loud Moscow night club, as I have done, but you normally have to have a few vodkas under the belt.
 This is really the sort of intense wine experience which demands a quiet moment and space to become properly immersed in the wow factor this wine has in abundance.
 It’s a great wine to take on a hike up Lion’s Head in Cape Town in autumn and watch the sun slide into the cold, purple Atlantic.

 - Alcohol 14.47%